Dinner with King Tut

 What does history taste like?
 How about the smell?
 Sound and touch?

-Experimental archeologists have gone rogue and immersed themselves fully into the material landscape of a time long ago.
+Experimental archaeologists have gone rogue and immersed themselves fully into the material landscape of a time long ago.
 Sam Kean’s latest book, Dinner with King Tut, tells about his time learning with this team of innovative researchers across the globe to uncover what life was really like for our ancient ancestors.
 From firing medieval catapults, trying his hand at ancient surgery and tattooing, to building Roman-style roads, this is sure to be an exciting tale of history’s often neglected tastes, textures, sounds, and smells that were an intimate part of our ancestors’ lives.

 We will have copies of Kean’s book for sale in our gift shop prior to the event and signed copies available the night of.